quicwg/multipath/draft-ietf-quic-multipath.md

   enable_multipath transport parameter is included if the endpoint supports the multipath extension as defined in this document.
 This parameter has a zero-length value.
+- max_concurrent_paths (current version uses 0x0f739bbc1b666df1): This is
+  an integer value specifying the maximum number of paths an endpoint is willing to build.
+The value of the max_concurrent_paths parameter MUST be at least 2.
+An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+If this transport parameter is absent, a default of 4 is assumed.
+After the handshake negotiation finished, endpoints MUST use the minimum of local and remote value of max_concurrent_paths as the maximum number of paths in the current connection.

 If any of the endpoints does not advertise the enable_multipath transport parameter, then the endpoints MUST NOT use any frame or